nikbrunner/scarth-johnson/book_1/04-high-society.md

 and personal, and when he smiles, it transforms his entire face from intimidating to genuinely warm.

-"Yes," I reply, letting genuine pleasure color my voice.
+"Yes," I reply, letting genuine pleasure color my voice while trying to ignore the flutter of nerves in my chest.
 "Though I'm afraid you have me at a disadvantage."

 "Haruki Tanaka," he says, extending his hand.
 "Head of Security for Cygnus Solutions.
 I wanted to personally welcome you to our preview event."